pandas-dev/pandas/doc/source/user_guide/sparse.rst

 you can use the python warnings module to control warnings.
 But we recommend modifying your code, rather than ignoring the warning.

-**General Differences**

-In a SparseDataFrame, *all* columns were sparse.
-A :class:`DataFrame` can have a mixture of sparse and dense columns.

 **Construction**

 From an array-like, use the regular :class:`Series` or